coxinhaswap/pancake-document/README.md

 ### What is "Coxinha"?

 The coxinha is the most famous snack in Brazil, a unanimity in the country of football.
+Also,

 {% hint style="success" %}
-#### Also, CoxinhaSwap is a platform for exchanging tokens/cryptocurrencies.
+#### CoxinhaSwap is a platform for exchanging tokens/cryptocurrencies.
+{% endhint %}

+{% hint style="success" %}
 #### You can trade your tokens or provide liquidity to earn trading fees for those who trade.
 {% endhint %}

 ## ↔️ Trade